wakehamAMR/VETAMR_DB/ReadMe.txt

 The folder resfinder contains the databases used to sequence type ARG genes using the CGE gui

-The folder plasmidfinder contains the databases used to sequence type the plasmids using the CGE gui.
+The folder plasmidfinder contains the databases used to sequence type the plasmids using the CGE gui and the published reference plasmids controls used to compare with